DeNepo/study-lenses/DOCS.md

 repositories with markdown and relative links, so you don't need to write `?--defaults` into each and every path.

-This only exists as a local `study.json` config option. there's not point in having it as a URL parameter, it's equivalent to using the `?--defaults` option in a query.
+This only exists as a local `study.json` or `lenses.json` config option. there's not point in having it as a URL parameter, it's equivalent to using the `?--defaults` option in a query.